canonical/rockcraft/docs/tutorial/django.rst

 Update Django application
 =========================

-As a final step, let's say you want to update your application.
-For example, you want to add a new ``/time/`` endpoint which returns the current time.
+As a final step, let's update our application.
+For example, we want to add a new ``/time/`` endpoint which returns the current time.

 .. literalinclude:: code/django/task.yaml
     :language: bash